There are two amazing facts in this story reported all over the blogosphere, and also in the New York Post.

 The first is that the Louvre, in a situation they can’t control, will have to co-exist with the odeurs of a MacDo in its midst.
 Seems the Louvre can’t control the actual tenants in the big mall under the Carrousel, which is managed by a private company.
 I guess that’s why there is already a Starbucks there.

 Second, though, is the fact that never ceases to amaze: France is the second most important market in the world for McDonald’s after the United States.
 A spokesman for McDonald’s says it’s because McDonald’s is perceived as a French company.
-I find that very hard to believe, but it sure is a great trick if have pulled it off.
+I find that very hard to believe, but it sure is a great trick if have pulled it off, and they also keep everything perfectly clean using a kitchen hood cleaning which specialize in this.

 PARIS — French culture and American convenience will come together in December — thanks to plans by the McDonald’s restaurant chain to hang its shingle in the shadow of the Louvre.